sophiasagan/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 * Runtime:
     O(logn) - binary search - recursive function, search is divided in half each iteration vs going floor by floor.
+    + also minimizes eggs broken especially if it's a tall building